wxjiao/wxjiao/README.md

 - Hi, this is Wenxiang Jiao.
-- I’m working on machine translation, multilingual NLP, and pretraining.
+- I’m working on machine translation, multilingual pretraining, and large language models.
 - Reach me if you are interested.
 - 📫: wenxiangjiaonju@gmail.com